AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# James Gunn

+# Critical Mental Functions for Healthy Brain Aging
+1. Inclusive of mental functions that change with age we have:
+   - Long term memory or LTM
+   - Working Memory
+   - Executive Functioning
+   - Attention to Detail
+   - Multitasking
+   - and Processing Speed
+2. Prompts
+	- Use 'You' talking to AI in first person.
+ - Pick 3 - 4 things you would instruct or coach on about proficiency
+ - Describe the opportunity - I am giving you a chance to __ fix  --  X  --
+ - Pick your X

 # Three Minute MS Technology Demo - 20 Seconds Each

 1. GAIA - Generative AI Intelligence Augmenter - Idea and Team